Mária Széchy: Third marriage and life as Countess Wesselényi

-Over the years, the couple bought much of the Szécsy estate from relatives.
-Combined with the costs of official representation at political functions and their love of expensive clothing, jewellery, and entertainments drained their incomes and they were perpetually indebted.
-Every piece of land they acquired, either through buying or royal donations, became shared property, and they both signed all documents pertaining to them.
-When loans could not cover their expenditure, Szécsy mortgaged her jewellery.
-During the diet of 1659, Széchy had to borrow silverware as her own was mortgaged at the time.
+Over the years, the couple bought much of the Széchy estate from relatives.
+Every land they acquired became shared property and they both signed all documents pertaining to them.
+Because of the costs of official representation at political functions and their love of expensive clothing, jewellery, and entertainments, they were perpetually indebted.
+When loans could not cover their expenditure, Széchy mortgaged her jewellery.
+During the diet of 1659, she had to borrow silverware for a dinner as her own was mortgaged.
 They borrowed money from archpriests, aristocrats, friends, and charitable foundations, and goods from merchants.
-Acsády argues that their constant financial problems were the sign of a transitionary age, when land and its agricultural produce could no longer cover a political family's expenses, but sufficient cash was not yet available either.
-Wesselényi also rarely received his or his retinue's salary from the state treasury, itself badly funded.
-He had to pay advances to his retinue to keep them in his employment, complaining that 'great wealth makes [one] a beggar in public service'.
+Acsády argues that their constant financial problems were the sign of a transitionary age, when land and agricultural produce could no longer cover a politically active family's expenses, but sufficient cash was not yet available either.
+Wesselényi rarely received his or his retinue's salary from the underfunded state treasury.
+He had to pay advances to his retinue to keep them in his employment, complaining that “great wealth makes [one] a beggar in public service”.

-Wesselényi was often sick, and Széchy diligently nursed her.
-She herself suffered from many illnesses, and she developed practical medical knowledge, making medicine for herself and her husband when a doctor was unavailable, evidenced by her letters ordering ingredients.
-She also took care of her friends, household, and servants, sending wedding gifts and medicine when necessary.
-Just like her mother or her husband, she permitted her retinue and servants to choose their own denomination, but she made donations to the Catholic monastic orders, especially the Franciscans.
+Wesselényi was often sick and Széchy nursed her diligently.
+She herself suffered from many illnesses and developed practical medical knowledge, making medications for herself and her husband when doctors were unavailable, evidenced by her letters ordering ingredients.
+She took care of her friends, household, and servants, sending wedding gifts and medicine.
+Just like her mother and her husband, she permitted her retinue and servants to choose their own denomination, but she made donations to Catholic monastic orders, especially the Franciscans.

 In 1666, Wesselényi wrote his first will, naming Széchy as his sole heir.
-His surviving son, László, brought a legal challenge, then fled to Poland.
-He wrote letters to his father, who took a long time to forgive him.
-Later, it seems that the relationship between Széchy and László Wesselényi was cordial, and he entrusted his wife's care to her in his own will.
+His only living son, László, brought a legal challenge, then fled to Poland.
+Later, it seems that the relationship between Széchy and László Wesselényi became cordial, as he entrusted his wife's care to her in his own will.